Xilmi/Rotp-Fusion/README.md

 ## What'New

+2022.08.15 (Xilmi)
+  - Fixed an issue where AI would consider potential enemy missile-bases as more dangerous than they actually are during invasion-calculations

 2022.08.14 (Xilmi)
   - Fixed an issue where AI would continue to build huge colony-ships when it shouldn't
   - Improved selection of systems where Fusion-AI builds colony-ships to allow faster expansion